odsod/language-based-security-report/report.md

 Conclusions
 -----------

+Taking the analysis into account, a conclusion has been made that Ruby on Rails has several security issues regarding its design choices.

+### Risk analysis

+We have seen that Ruby and Rails are very high level languages.
+It may be possible that in these languages, security flaws can emerge that are not possible in languages with more restrictive type systems.
+This weighs into the risk of choosing to implement a web application in Rails.

+Maybe even the remote possibility of failure is not an option, and the cost of the increased development time is motivated when choosing another language and another framework.
+On the other hand, if money and development time is an issue, the inherent security threats that may lie dormant in a Rails application due to the dynamic nature of Ruby may be a necessary tradeoff in order to meet a business goal.
+We see that this is the case by looking at the number of start ups that choose to develop their web applications in Ruby on Rails.

 ### Convention over configuration

 Ruby on Rails is a very convenient framework to work in.
 The system has been designed such that a developer shouldn't need to make unnecessary configurations in order to get a functioning server.
 The ease of use have boosted the platform's popularity since it allows the developer to stay productive, but to what cost?
 If "convention over configuration" was to be abandoned, then would the users abandon Ruby on Rails?
 When taking these questions into consideration, one might also question if there would be any users left if the platform is considered insecure.
+This may be why Aaron Pattersson emphasises in his post[^1] that it should now be more "secure by default", after disabling the delegation to the YAML parser from the XMLParser in the default settings.

 ### Secure by default